aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a PPTX to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTX and XLS files.
+For a Python developer, who is trying to add a PPTX to XLS conversion feature within application, it is important to understand why this conversion is necessary.
+PPTX is a presentation format used by Microsoft PowerPoint, while XLS is a spreadsheet format used by Microsoft Excel.
+The conversion of PPTX to XLS is necessary when the user wants to view the presentation data in a spreadsheet format.
+This conversion can be done manually, but it is time consuming and prone to errors.
+Therefore, it is better to automate the process using an API.

+<h2>How Aspose.Total Helps for PPTX to XLS Conversion</h2>
-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPTX and XLS files.
+It helps to automate the conversion process of PPTX to XLS.
+The process is mainly in two steps.
+Firstly, use Aspose.Slides for Python via .NET API to convert PPTX file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to manipulate the data in the PPTX and XLS files.
+It also supports various other formats such as PDF, DOCX, and many more.

 {{% /blocks/products/pf/feature-page-summary %}}